How I Lost 9 Dress Sizes In 8 Months…

 Weight loss is not easy — this statement will probably resonate to a lot of people who have been struggling for years to shed a few pounds or a good chunk of weight.
 Not only that, but once you have lost the weight, how do you plan to maintain it?
 Diets come and go, with some being very popular for one reason or another.

 Me on the right at my heaviest, 210lbs

 I am a mother to a beautiful daughter.
 I am 5’1”, and at my heaviest, I weighed over 210lbs, which put me into the extremely obese category!!
-The Keto diet, along with the Leptitox nutrition, worked so well that I lost too much weight!
+The Keto diet, along with the Exipure, worked so well that I lost too much weight!
 I went as low as 118lbs, which worried many of my family members.

 Today my current weight is 130lbs.
 I am happier than ever, I can now take my daughter to mini hiking trips, fun runs and anything else that involves us doing exercise together.
 We have found that this not only keeps us in shape, but it has given us terrific bonding experiences.

 I was a chubby kid.
 Ever since I can remember I’ve been overweight.
 Here in my country, a healthy kid is defined as having chubby cheeks, a cute little belly and flabby arms.
 My eating habits were not healthy.
 Rice is a staple food in my country and I am very used to having it with every meal.
 I would consume 2–3 cups of rice per meal, along with some fried meat, usually chicken or pork.

 That’s 1,000 calories in one sitting, just to satisfy my hunger.

 Everything was fine, until I became a very self- conscious teenager.
 As we all know, it’s in our teenage years that we start being picky about what we wear and what image we want to show to the world.
 I had a few crushes in school, but I knew that, with the way I looked (I was really overweight), no boy would ever look at me the way they looked at skinny or even curvy girls.